 World Data Lab is a non-profit social enterprise that brings together a global network of experts from diverse fields: business, tech, economics, and demographics, to help organizations harness their potential for data-driven decision making.
 We join forces with leading public and private institutions to pioneer and disseminate break-throughs in the field of data science.
 Together with our partners, we build 21st century technology modeling methods in the fields of economics and demography.

-The Water Scarcity Clock is brought to you by World Data Lab with funding by the Deutsche Gesellschaft für Internationale Zusammenarbeit (Federal Ministry for Economic Cooperation and Development of Germany) and in partnership with the International Institute of Applied Systems Analysis (IIASA).
+The Water Scarcity Clock is brought to you by World Data Lab with funding by the Deutsche Gesellschaft für Internationale Zusammenarbeit on behalf of the Federal Ministry for Economic Cooperation and Development of Germany and in partnership with the International Institute of Applied Systems Analysis (IIASA).

 What are the features of the Water Scarcity Clock?This free webtool visualizes the number of people living in water scarce areas.
 Users can explore affected parts of the world through a variety of interactive functionality.
 Users can use the Water Scarcity Clock to compare water availability and water use between countries.
 Water availability numbers are also dynamically presented and adjusted to display the percentage of global and local populations living in areas within different thresholds of scarcity.